-- Know basic first aid for minor injuries and be able to get help in an emergency in case of an ATV accident.
+- Know basic first aid for minor injuries and be able to get help in an emergency in case of ATV accidents.

 If You Have an ATV Accident

-Insurance is also important for powersports.
+Insurance is also important for powersports – especially ATV accidents on the rise.
 ATVs are titled but not registered and do not have to be insured.
 Some state-owned lands and parks require riders to have ATV liability insurance.

 Without coverage like Personal Injury Protection (PIP) and Personal Damage Liability (PDL), riders in an ATV accident will not be covered for medical costs or damaging another person’s property.
 Also, many health insurance policies exclude covering injuries from activities such as motorcycles, ATVs and jet skis.

 As with car and truck accidents, an ATV accident victim may be able to recover medical expenses, lost income, psychological anguish, property repairs and pain and suffering.
 Deciding who is at fault is a good start to figuring out with which insurance policy to file your claim.
 An ATV expert injury attorney knows your legal rights and understands the process of holding the ATV driver responsible for your injuries.
 Our firm has extensive experience in handling ATV accident cases, recovering millions of dollars for ATV accident victims.
 Contact us if are a victim of such a crash.